EnigmaCurry/blog.rymcg.tech/content/blog/drone.md

  * You will install [Drone](https://www.drone.io/), a self-hosted Continuous Integration platform.
 Drone is the self-hosted equivalent of GitHub Actions, or Travis CI, or similar.
- * Drone will connect to gitea to run jobs in response to changes made to git repositories.
+ * Drone will connect to gitea, to find jobs to run, in response to changes made to git repositories.
  * You will create a simple job runner that executes job pipelines directly inside k3s pods.
  * You will configure Drone to also create on-demand DigitalOcean droplets, in